hkust-taco/hmloc/oopsla23-artifact-overview.md

 ## Experimenting with HMloc

 We provide two ways of experimenting with HMloc.
 A test suite that runs example files and a web demo where the user can type their programs and see the results live.
+The error messages can sometimes can get quite verbose.
+This is currently a limitation of this approach as is discussed in section 5.4 of the paper.

 We recommend using the the test suite.